PHARE : Parallel hybrid particle-in-cell code with patch-based adaptive mesh refinement: Hybrid Particle-in-Cell formalism

 where $k_B$ is the Boltzmann constant.
 This closure is the simplest and most commonly used.
 It assumes that the electron pressure tensor reduces to a simple scalar, $P_e$, proportional to the electron density.
 The coefficient $T_e$ defines the temperature which is a constant in both space and time.
 Since the first three electron moments are known, one can use and rewrite the electron fluid momentum equation to calculate an electric field that is consistent with them.
 We further assume time and spatial scales at which the electron fluid is accelerated and thus neglect the bulk inertia in the momentum equation.
 The electric field is then given by:

 In practice, eq. \ref{eq:ohmdissipless} can be problematic because it cannot prevent the possibly infinite thinning of current sheets.
 In reality, the thickness of any current sheet would be limited by intrinsic electron particle orbit scales, leading to non-negligible non-gyrotropic pressure tensor components and bulk inertia.
 Since we do not include these scales, we need to add terms in eq. \ref{eq:ohmdissipless} to include a dissipative scale controlling the minimal current sheet thickness in our systems.
-Two terms are added, the classical Joule resistive term $\eta \mathbf{j}$, where $\eta$ is constant, which diffuses large scale structures, and the hyper-resistive term $-\nu \nabla^2 \mathbf{j}$, where $\nu$ is constant, which on the contrary is able to dominate over the Hall term and defines a dissipation-dominated small scale \cite{2013PhPl...20d2901A}.
+Two terms are added, the classical Joule resistive term $\eta \mathbf{j}$, where $\eta$ is constant, which diffuses large scale structures, and the hyper-resistive term $-\nu \nabla^2 \mathbf{j}$, where $\nu$ is constant, which on the contrary is able to dominate over the Hall term and defines a dissipation-dominated small scale \cite{aunai2013dissip}.
+Hyper-resistivity is also, from a numerical standpoint, a efficient way to dissipate possible accumulation of grid scale fluctuations in hybrid-PIC codes.
 The inclusion of these two terms leads to :

 Finally, in the hybrid formalism, the evolution of the distribution function of each ion population p, used in equations \ref{eq:ni} and \ref{eq:vi}, is described by the Vlasov equation: